 Parking available across from Barr Castle, Barr Street, Galston

-Route: Head away from Barr Castle towards Cemetery Road, turning left to pass Galston cemetery and the Grants Foods offices.
+Route: Starting from the Barr Castle car park, turn right onto Barr Street.
+At the end of the street turn left onto Cemetery Road, passing Galston cemetery and the Grants Foods offices along the way.
 Continue along this quiet road until it ends at the B7037/Clockston Road.
-Cross the road and turn right, looking out for a metal gate on your left taking you into the woods .
-Follow the track through the woodland then when you reach a minor road turn right to cross the burn and go thorough the gate on your left into the next section of woodland.
+Cross the road and turn right, looking out for a metal gate on your left taking you into Burnhouse Brae Wood.
+Immediately there is a wooden gate and then a fork – keep left and follow the track through this hilly section of woodland, eventually emerging at a minor road.
+Turn right to cross Burn Anne and go thorough the gate on your left into Cessnock Woods.
 At a fork in the path keep right and you will be led down to a wooden boardwalk followed by a large footbridge.
-Cross the footbridge, turn right and continue on until you come to another minor road.
-Turn right and after a short distance you will see an obvious wooden sign directing you through a kissing gate.
-The next section of the walk takes you onto more difficult walking terrain with narrow paths and some hilly parts.
-You will reach a fork in the path with carved wooden signs at either side.
-Take the path to the left which goes steadily uphill onto more open countryside – make sure you stop to take in the stunning panoramic views!
-On reaching a minor road at the top of the hill, turn right and follow it down the hillside, keeping right at a fork.
-Near the bottom of the hill look out for a sign on the left directing you back into the woodland.
+Cross the footbridge, turn right and continue uphill until the path ends at another minor road.
+Turn right and after a short distance you will see an obvious Irvine Valley Paths Network sign directing you through a kissing gate on your left.
+This next section of the walk takes you onto more difficult terrain which can be boggy and exposed in poor weather.
+At this initial fork, go right to head uphill and onto a small footpath which skirts the edge of a field.
+Go through two sets of metal gates and continue along this woodland footpath to a kissing gate.
+There is now another field-edge path lined with a mixture of native tree saplings, much of which still have plastic tubing around the base.
+You will reach a fork in the path at a carved wooden marker post which is in a state of disrepair.
+Keep left to walk steadily uphill through a mixture of trees and gorse bushes on the open hillside – make sure you stop to take in the stunning panoramic views behind you!
+After passing a series of tree stumps and a wildlife information board (a good spot for lunch!), the path soon begins to level out and you will then reach a minor road accessed via a kissing gate.
+Turn right and follow the road downhill past several cottages.
+Take the first road on your right and continue gently downhill.
+Just after where this road bends to the right, look out for a sign on the left directing you back into the woodland at a kissing gate.
 This path meets back up with wooden footbridge you used to cross the burn earlier.
 This time you don’t have to cross, just continue straight until you come out onto a road.
 Here instead of crossing over into the woods again, turn right on the road then left and first left again onto Clockston Road.
 This meets up with B7037 where you crossed it earlier and from here retrace your steps back to the car park.

 WALK REPORT: 24th April 2016